codeinchq/office2pdf/README.md

 The server returns `200` if the conversion was successful and the images are available in the response body.
 In case of error, the server returns a `400` status code with a JSON object containing the error message (format: `{error: string}`).

+A PHP 8 client is available at on [GitHub](https://github.com/codeinchq/office2pdf-php-client) and [Packagist](https://packagist.org/packages/codeinc/office2pdf-client).

 ### Example

 #### Step 1: run the container using Docker